opendocsg/opendoc-supreme-court-judgements/2019_SGHC_99/report.md

 (a)      _Duration and frequency of stalking_: Cases of unlawful stalking are necessarily disruptive and harmful to the lives of the victims, who live subject to the offender’s watchful eye.
 Where the stalking continues for a longer period of time and at a high frequency, the harm and disruption caused to the victim will inevitably be of a higher degree: see _Public Prosecutor v Tan Khoon Aik Nelson_ (SC-913209-2016, Magistrate’s Arrest Case No 903858 of 2017 and others) (“_PP v Nelson Tan_”), _Tan Yao Min v Public Prosecutor_ (“_Tan Yao Min v PP_”) at \[91\] and s 7(5)(_b_) POHA.

 (b)      _Degree of intrusion into the victim’s life_: There are varying degrees of unlawful stalking.
 In certain cases, the intrusion may amount to merely loitering around the victim’s premises.
 Here, lesser adjustment is required by the victim to avoid the accused person.
-In certain cases, the offender may follow the victim to places he/she frequented, call or message him/her daily, confront the victim inside or outside his/her home, _etc_: see _Public Prosecutor v Tan Boon Wah_ (SC-905671-2016, Magistrate’s Arrest Case No 904633-2016 and others)[\[note: 13\]](#Ftn_13) (_“PP v Tan Boon Wah_”), discussed in _Tan Yao Min v PP_ at \[87\].
+In certain cases, the offender may follow the victim to places he/she frequented, call or message him/her daily, confront the victim inside or outside his/her home, _etc_: see _Public Prosecutor v Tan Boon Wah_ (SC-905671-2016, Magistrate’s Arrest Case No 904633-2016 and others)[^13] (_“PP v Tan Boon Wah_”), discussed in _Tan Yao Min v PP_ at \[87\].
 The latter class of cases would amount to a high degree of intrusion into the victim’s life (see ss 7(5)(_b_)–(_e_) POHA).
 This discloses additional harm suffered by the victim, and is independent from the duration and frequency of stalking.
 Hence, additional points may be attributed.

 (c)      _Vulnerable victim_: Where the targeted victim is a minor, the offender’s unlawful stalking would be considered more egregious, particularly when the offender is significantly older than the victim: see _Tan Yao Min v PP_ at \[90\] and _Public Prosecutor v Ng Han Wei_ (SC-912985-2016, Magistrate’s Arrest Case No 901757 of 2016) (“_PP v Ng Han Wei_”).
 Preying on victims ailing under physical or mental conditions would also be an aggravating factor: see s 7(5)(_g_) POHA.